 Apply a thin layer of petroleum jelly or ointment in case of rashes.

 8. New Diaper:

-Open new diaper keeps the taps at the backside and slides it under baby’s bottom put baby’s leg down.
-Open the tapes at the backside of the diaper stick them to the front side.
-Make sure it’s snugly and comfortable not too loose not too tight.
+Open the new diaper keeps the taps at the backside and slides it under the baby’s bottom putting the baby’s leg down.
+Open the tapes at the backside of the diaper and stick them to the front side.
+Make sure it’s snug and comfortable not too loose not too tight.

 9. Wash your hands

 - The diaper is fastened under the belly button.

 - The leg cuffs are neatly fastened around the baby’s waist.